 - 2.63 Extreme weather events that cause heavy and sudden rainfall are likely to increase under conditions of climate change.
-Effective management of water flows through urban environments will be even more crucial, to protect homes and critical infrastructure and ensure the public realm remains usable. - 2.64 Although the intensity of water in storm events will increase, climate change is likely to make overall water resources scarcer, especially in the south-east of England.
+Effective management of water flows through urban environments will be even more crucial, to protect homes and critical infrastructure and ensure the public realm remains usable. - events will increase, climate change is likely to make overall water resources scarcer, especially in the south-east of England.
 This means that efficiency of water usage is essential for all new development.